 And above all this, to be able to have enough money stored in the bank.

 If you’re not a Nigerian man you may not understand this.
 It may even look like gibberish to you but it’s the truth.
 Even the ordinary Nigerian man knows this.

-So here and now with the little findings I have made on this topic online and offline, I want to share with you small business ideas men in Nigeria can start today and begin to make money from as soon as possible depending on how much efforts they put into these businesses to make it grow.
+So here and now with the little findings I have made on this topic online and offline, I want to share with you lucrative business ideas men in Nigeria can start today and begin to make money from as soon as possible depending on how much efforts they put into these businesses to make it grow.

-Some of these business are lucrative business in Nigeria while some are business ideas in Nigeria you can start with small capital.
+Some of these business are lucrative business ideas in Nigeria while some are business ideas in Nigeria you can start with small capital.

 These small scale business ideas are all for men in Nigeria not only for graduates looking for jobs but also for fathers who are looking forward to diversifying their income – (create a business on the side that can make more money even while they’re not there).
 What we call a side hustle.

 - 1. Photography Business

 - 4. Rental Business